Gratuity Calculation: Seniors, How Do You Figure It Out?

 Madhu.T.K

-The Madras High Court verdict in Mettur Beardsell Ltd, Madras Vs Regional Labour Commissioner (not a recent one but a verdict which came in 1996) states that an employee who has worked at least for 240 days (not six months and two days) in the fifth year is eligible to receive gratuity.
+The Madras High Court verdict in the case of Mettur Beardsell Ltd, Madras Vs Regional Labour Commissioner (not a recent one but a verdict from 1996) states that an employee who has worked for at least 240 days (not just six months and two days) in the fifth year is eligible to receive gratuity.
 However, since this is a ruling by a High Court, it may not be mandatory to implement in other states.
 Similarly, there has been no amendment made to the Payment of Gratuity Act following this verdict.
 Nevertheless, many decisions have been made by the payment of gratuity authorities in different states, in line with the Madras High Court verdict, allowing gratuity for employees who have worked for four years and 240 days.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute